 There are also plenty of parks to explore.
 You can row in the Serpentine lake in Hyde Park, visit the rose garden in Regent’s Park, spot the royal palaces at St James’ Park, take a dip in the pools on Hampstead Heath or hang out with the deer in Richmond Park.
 There are plenty of smaller green spaces tucked around the city too that make a good lunchtime picnic stop.

 If you want to learn more about London’s history while you walk, several companies do free guided city walks.
-Sandeman’s New Europe runs a 3-hour tour at 10am.
-11am, 1pm and 4pm each day from Covent Garden through Westminster to the Houses of Parliament.
-Tours are free but just tip your guide.
-Or Free Tours by Foot and Free London Walking Tours do a whole range of themed tours, covering everything from Jack The Ripper to ghosts and street art.
+Sandeman’s New Europe runs a 3-hour city highlights tour at 10am, 11am and 1pm each day from Covent Garden through Westminster to the Houses of Parliament.
+Tours are free and you just tip your guide.
+Or Free Tours by Foot and Free London Walking Tours do a range of themed tours, covering everything from Jack The Ripper to ghosts and street art.

 If you’re travelling to London by train, even if it’s just from the suburbs (it has to be on a mainline train though, not the Underground), you can get 2 for 1 entry to London attractions like the London Eye, Tower of London and London Dungeon, plus discounts on restaurants and tours.
 You need to print out a voucher from the website and bring it with your train ticket.